Online Learning

 The brighter side

-There is always a flip side to everything, and we must acknowledge the rise is awareness about educating women in STEM fields.
+There is always a flip side to everything, and we must acknowledge the rise in awareness about educating women in STEM fields.
 The Covid-19 pandemic highlighted the achievements of women in science, for instance, Professor Sarah Gillbert, who led the development of the Oxford/Astra vaccine against Covid-19.

 How online education is helping